The following information was submitted by the Gastroenterology-Transplant Hepatology Pilot Oversight Committee

-- What gastroenterology-specific activities should be minimized/avoided during the pilot year?
+What GI-specific activities should be minimized/avoided during the pilot year?

-The pilot fellow should not participate in therapeutic endoscopy procedures or consultations and should not act as “chief gastroenterology fellow” during the pilot year.
+The pilot fellow should not participate in therapeutic endoscopy procedures or consultations and should not act as “chief GI fellow” during the pilot year.

-- Does the pilot fellow need to complete the five months of required clinical hepatology training during the first two years of Gastroenterology fellowship before beginning the pilot year?
+Does the pilot fellow need to complete the five months of required clinical hepatology training during the first two years of GI fellowship before beginning the pilot year?

-The pilot year is in the “testing phase” and is not currently replacing the 4th year.
+The pilot program is in the “testing phase,” and is not currently replacing the 4th year.
 The pilot was not designed to replace the 4th year track and may continue to co-exist in programs that have the capacity to train two or more transplant hepatology fellows per year.
-It is not clear at this point if the demand for 4th year fellow positions will continue in the future or whether the pilot fellowship track will eventually replace the traditional pathway.

-- Why is the Gastroenterology CCC chair required to sign the pilot application?
+Why is the GI CCC chair required to sign the pilot application?

-ACGME will only require a single set of Reporting Milestones for the pilot fellow, which should be completed by the transplant hepatology program director (in the winter and early summer reporting windows of the pilot year).
+ACGME will only require Reporting Milestones for the pilot fellow to be completed by the transplant hepatology program director (in the winter and early summer reporting windows of the pilot year).
 This is a change from prior years.
-The Reporting Milestones should be completed with substantial input from the transplant hepatology program director and the transplant hepatology CCC, reflecting the competence of the pilot fellow in transplant hepatology milestones during the third year.
+The Reporting Milestones should be completed with substantial input from the GI program director and the GI CCC, reflecting the competence of the pilot fellow in GI milestones during the third year.
 It is recommended that the GI program director participate in the transplant hepatology CCC meetings and/or the transplant hepatology program director participate in the GI CCC meetings when the pilot fellow is discussed.

 “Entrustable Professional Activities (EPAs) are those professional activities that together constitute the mass of critical elements that operationally define a profession” (ten Cate O, Scheele F. Academic Medicine 2007;82:542-7).
 Supervising faculty assess the competence of a trainee through direct observation of the performance of these activities.
 Each EPA represents various competencies and milestones of professional development.
 Use of EPAs is the cornerstone of assessment within this competency-based medical education pilot.

-The ABIM Mini-Clinical Evaluation Exercise (Mini-CEX) is a 10 to 20 minute direct observation assessment or “snapshot” of a trainee-patient interaction.
+The ABIM Mini-Clinical Evaluation Exercise (Mini-CEX) is a 10-20 minute direct observation assessment or “snapshot” of a trainee-patient interaction.
 The faculty member provides timely and specific feedback to the trainee after each assessment of a trainee-patient encounter.
 The Mini-CEX need not assess a complete patient encounter and can be used to assess a specific part such as counseling, which may be most appropriate for fellows at this advanced level of training.
-Mini-CEX booklets can be ordered directly from ABIM free of charge.
 The Mini-CEX (pdf) can be downloaded from ABIM's website and distributed for demonstration during faculty workshops, staff meetings, orientation and training sessions.
 The pilot requires that Mini-CEX be administered at least quarterly.

 Fellows must participate in training using simulation (IV.A.3.b. of the ACGME Transplant Hepatology Program Requirements).
 Simulation does not require the use of high-tech models and can be as simple as simulating a patient case presentation with the trainee.
 Liver biopsies lend themselves well to training and assessment through simulation, but this is only one example of the use of simulation in transplant hepatology training.